Camuti Consultation Service

 Have a specific question about the health and/or care of your cat?
 Why not take advantage of our Camuti Consultation Service?
 This unique fee-based service puts you in contact with one of our outstanding veterinary consultants, who will discuss your cat’s condition and/or care with you.

-- Our hours of operation are Monday, Wednesday, and Friday (with the exception of holidays).
+- Our hours of operation for intake are Monday, Wednesday, and Friday from 10am – 12pm and 2pm – 4pm EST.

 - Please request a consultation by clicking on the above “Book A Consultation” button, which will redirect you to our online booking service.